Are you thinking of attending one of the best medical schools in Louisiana? Here’s everything you need to know about Louisiana medical schools.

 “We improve human health and foster healthy communities through discovery and translation of the best science into clinical practice and education; to deliver the highest quality patient care and prepare the next generation of distinguished clinical and scientific leaders.”

-Tulane University requires you to take the MCAT and score at least a 508.
+Tulane University average MCAT is 510.
 You’re encouraged to take the CASPer test as well.
 Tulane requires three letters of recommendation from people you know, with one being someone from a science field.

-It costs around $23,000 for 30 credit hours.
+Tulane medical school tuition costs around $24,000 for 30 credit hours.
 Each student pays additional fees per semester.
 Unfortunately, Tulane does not offer scholarships for their medical program, but students can request loans to help with the cost of tuition.

 To gain acceptance into the school of your dreams, you need a plan.
 This is medical school after all.
 You don’t want to throw caution to the wind and carelessly submit your application.
 You want to give yourself the best chance of acceptance, so you need to prepare before you submit.
 Follow the plan below to succeed in applying to medical school.